gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## zipWith

-Apply a function to pairs of elements at the same index in two arrays, collecting the results in a new array.
-If one input array is short, excess elements of the longer array are discarded.
+Apply a function to pairs of elements at the same index in two `ReadonlyArray`s, collecting the results in a new `ReadonlyArray`.
+If one input `ReadonlyArray` is short, excess elements of the longer `ReadonlyArray` are discarded.

 **Signature**